 Terms and Conditions of Stock Options.
 Each option granted under the 2001 Plan will be evidenced by a written agreement between the Company and the optionee specifying the number of shares subject to the option and the other terms and conditions of the option, consistent with the requirements of the 2001 Plan.
-Incentive stock options must have an exercise price at least equal to the fair market value of a share of the Common Stock on the date of grant, while nonstatutory stock options must have an exercise price equal to at least 85% of such fair market value.
-However, any incentive stock option granted to a person who at the time of grant owns stock possessing more than 10% of the total combined voting power of all classes of stock of the Company or any parent or subsidiary corporation of the Company (a "Ten Percent Shareholder") must have an exercise price equal to at least 110% of the fair market value of a share of Common Stock on the date of grant.
-As of August 31, 2001, the closing price of the Company's Common Stock, as reported on the Nasdaq National Market, was \$1.15 per share.
+Incentive stock options must have an exercise price at least equal to the fair market value of a share of the common stock on the date of grant, while nonstatutory stock options must have an exercise price equal to at least 85% of such fair market value.
+However, any incentive stock option granted to a person who at the time of grant owns stock possessing more than 10% of the total combined voting power of all classes of stock of the Company or any parent or subsidiary corporation of the Company (a "Ten Percent Shareholder") must have an exercise price equal to at least 110% of the fair market value of a share of common stock on the date of grant.
+As of September 24, 2003, the closing price of the Company's common stock, as reported on the Nasdaq SmallCap Market, was \$1.68 per share.

-The 2001 Plan provides that the option exercise price may be paid in cash, by check, or in cash equivalent; by the assignment of the proceeds of a sale or loan with respect to some or all of the shares being acquired upon the exercise of the option; to the extent legally permitted, by tender of shares of Common Stock owned by the optionee having a fair market value not less than the exercise price; by such other lawful consideration as approved by the Board; or by any combination of these.
+The 2001 Plan provides that the option exercise price may be paid in cash, by check, or in cash equivalent; by the assignment of the proceeds of a sale or loan with respect to some or all of the shares being acquired upon the exercise of the option; to the extent legally permitted, by tender of shares of common stock owned by the optionee having a fair market value not less than the exercise price; by such other lawful consideration as approved by the Board; or by any combination of these.
 Nevertheless, the Board may restrict the forms of payment permitted in connection with any option grant.
 No option may be exercised unless the optionee has made adequate provision for federal, state, local and foreign taxes, if any, relating to the exercise of the option, including, if permitted by the Company, through the optionee's surrender of a portion of the option shares to the Company.

 Options will become vested and exercisable at such times or upon such events and subject to such terms, conditions, performance criteria or restrictions as specified by the Board.
 The maximum term of an option granted under the 2001 Plan is ten years, provided that an incentive stock option granted to a Ten Percent Shareholder must have a term not exceeding five years.
 An option generally will remain exercisable for three months following the optionee's termination of service.
 However, if such termination results from the optionee's death or disability, the option generally will remain exercisable for twelve months.
+Additionally, if the optionee is terminated for cause (as defined in the 2001 Plan), the option will terminate and cease to be exercisable on the date of such termination for cause.
 In any event, the option must be exercised no later than its expiration date.